ninabarzh/orchard/trees/crypto-attacks/Side-channel-attack.md

     5 Collect information about hard disk activity by using a audio/visual recorder (optical side-channel attack) (OR) 6 Monitor the electromagnetic fields produced by data as it moves through the computer (Van Eck phreaking)

+## Mitigations

+# Development
+* Randomise the order of operations on data within the system to make it more difficult for an adversary.
+* Increase the amount of noise in a channel.

+# Individuals
+* Faraday cages can also be used to reduce electromagnetic leaks.
+This is akin to wearing aluminium hats.